 Even when there’s no chance of me skydiving on a given day (work is usually the limiting factor here), I can be caught staring out the window wishing I was at the drop zone, wishing I could analyse the weather like a mad man.

-Since I already had the day booked off work, I headed to the drop zone instead.
+I headed to the drop zone.
 The weather yesterday was perfect for skydiving, so I was hopeful about getting my first skydive in today.

 So yesterday was the AFF Skydive Ground School day.
 A gentle introduction to skydiving, what to expect, and everything you need to know to land safely on your feet.